dbpokorny/autoclave/README.md

 write access to the property or properties named for the foreign URL specified.
-This write access is granted if and only if the following condition is met: the value of the property is a two-element array `["#import", "$..."]` where `"$..."` is the string naming the URL the object expects to get a value from or the string "*".
+This write access is granted if and only if the following condition is met: the value of the property is a two-element array `["#import", "$..."]` where `"$..."` is the string naming the origin URL or the string "*".
 This "import token" grants the right to receive a value via `ACexport`.

 `ACexport` then copies the value/values of the corresponding property/properties from one URL to another so code that executes from the other URL can access those